Time: Cyclical views of time

 Many ancient cultures, particularly in the East, had a cyclical view of time.
 In these traditions, time was often seen as a recurring pattern of ages or cycles, where events and phenomena repeated themselves in a predictable manner.
 One of the most famous examples of this concept is found in Hindu philosophy, where time is depicted as a wheel called the "Kalachakra" or "Wheel of Time."
 According to this belief, the universe undergoes endless cycles of creation, preservation, and destruction.

 Similarly, in other ancient cultures such as those of the Mayans, Aztecs, and Chinese, there were also beliefs in cyclical time, often associated with astronomical observations and calendars.
 These cultures developed complex systems to track time, seasons, and celestial movements, reflecting their understanding of cyclical patterns in nature and the universe.

 The cyclical view of time contrasts with the linear concept of time more common in Western thought, where time is seen as progressing in a straight line from past to future without repetition.

 Time in Abrahamic religions

-In general, the Islamic and Judeo-Christian world-view regards time as linear and directional, beginning with the act of creation by God.
+Jewish, Christian, and Islamic world-views generally regard time as linear and directional, beginning with the act of creation by God.

+In the Hebrew Bible book, Ecclesiastes (Kohelet), traditionally attributed to King Solomon (“Shlomo Hamelech” or שְׁלֹמֹה הַמֶּלֶךְ in Hebrew) (970–928 BC), time is depicted as cyclical and beyond human control.
+Ecclesiastes 3:1 states, “To everything there is a season, and a time to every purpose under the heaven.”

 The traditional Christian view sees time ending, teleologically, with the eschatological end of the present order of things, the "end time".
-Though some Christian theologians (such as Augustine of Hippo and Aquinas) believe that God is outside of time, seeing all events simultaneously, that time did not exist before God, and that God created time.
+However, some Christian theologians (such as Augustine of Hippo and Aquinas) believe that God is outside of time, seeing all events simultaneously, that time did not exist before God, and that God created time.

-In the Old Testament book Ecclesiastes, traditionally ascribed to Solomon (970–928 BC), time is depicted as cyclical and beyond human control.
-The book wrote that there is an appropriate season or time for every activity.